econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

     \permGroFac_{t+1} & : \text{typical life cycle permanent income growth factor by age}
 \end{align}

-For any particular consumer, deviations from the typical life cycle permanent income growth pattern arise from "permanent income shocks" that we represent with the variable $\permShk$.
+The typical life cycle pattern is altered, in any particular consumer's case, by 'permanent shocks' which we represent with the variable $\permShk$.
-At any given age, such shocks could be positive ($\psi>1$), corresponding to an unexpected promotion or a switch to a higher-paying job, or negative ($\psi < 1$), possibly representing a failure to be promoted or a change to a lower paying job.
+At any given age, permanent growth can deviate from the average experience of others of the same age in either a positive direction ($\psi>1$ would correspond to an unexpected promotion or a switch to a higher-paying job) or a negative direction ($\psi < 1$ might be the result of a failure to be promoted or a change to a lower paying job).
-An individual is also subject to purely transitory shocks that affect only this period's income(e.g.\ an unexpected absence or bonus), represented by $\tranShk$.

 This gives us the following description of the dynamics of income:
 \begin{align}